Instant-Bench/instant-bench-agent/README.md

 The Instant Bench Agent is a versatile tool that executes commands received via IPC/CLI/HTTP and runs the provided script on either a fresh new dedicated instance or an already running dedicated instance.
 It then pipes the output back to the communication socket.

+> [!WARNING]
+> This tool is still in development phrase.
+No stable version was released yet.

 ## Installation

 ```console